 The basement floor was sometimes wet, particularly after a hard rain.
 Often we would drag the garden hose down into the basement and wash down and sweep the floor.
 We would then leave the doors open during the daytime to let it air out and dry.

-One summer, when I was 10 or 11 years old, the drain in the floor of the basement got clogged after a rain and flooded the whole room up to my knees.
+One summer, when I was 10 or 11 years old, the drain in the floor of the basement got clogged after a particularly hard rain, and flooded the whole room up to my knees.
 No amount of probing with a drain snake would open the drain, which meant Dad had to take other measures.

-I “helped” Dad dig up the sewer line for several feet from the basement wall out into the side yard so we could get down to and clean out the red clay sewer pipes of years old mud sediment and old bottle caps and other debris.
+I “helped” Dad dig up the sewer line for several feet from the basement wall out into the side yard so we could get down to and clean out the years old mud sediment and old bottle caps and other debris in the red clay sewer pipe tiles.
 As Dad dug up the damp red clay common in that area, he piled it up on top on one side of the ditch we were digging.

 Dad lifted the heavy, mud clogged, clay sewer pipes up out of the end of the six foot deep ditch and laid them out side by side in the yard a few feet away so they could be cleaned and prepped to be replaced later.
 I didn’t mind the job he gave me, because it was mainly spraying the water into each tile with the hose to wash out the mud.
-And, it was interesting to see what tidbits had gotten through that drain.
+And, it was interesting to see what tidbits had gotten through that drain into the sewer pipe.